How to Obtain Work Permits for Indian Workers

 Obtaining a Permit to Attract and Use Foreign Workers

 To hire workers from visa-regime countries — including India, China, and Turkey — the employer is required to obtain a permit to attract and use foreign workers, which is valid for one year.
-The procedure for obtaining this document includes a mandatory stage of verifying the availability of local labour resources.
+The procedure for obtaining this document includes a mandatory assessment of the availability of local labour.

 The employer must notify the employment service of available vacancies through the unified digital platform "Work in Russia."
-If the employment centres are unable to fill the positions with Russian nationals within 30 calendar days, the employer becomes entitled to apply for permission to engage foreign labour.
+If the employment service is unable to fill the positions with Russian nationals within 30 calendar days, the employer becomes entitled to apply for the permit to attract and use foreign workers..

 The application is submitted in the prescribed form through an automated system to the territorial body of the Ministry of Internal Affairs or the local employment centre.
 It must be accompanied by a justification of the need for foreign workers and a letter of guarantee confirming the employer's ability to provide them with housing and medical care.
 Following review by an inter-departmental commission, the application is forwarded to the Ministry of Labour for approval.